tannerchung/qsr-coupon-ingest/README.md

 This package provides a robust solution for importing coupon data from CSV files and sending it to mParticle as custom events.
 It was specifically designed for QSR customers who need to integrate third-party coupon provider data with mParticle for customer engagement and marketing campaigns.

-The implementation includes features for handling large volumes of data efficiently, managing API rate limits, and ensuring data integrity through deduplication.
+The implementation includes features for handling large volumes of data efficiently, managing API rate limits, ensuring data integrity through deduplication, and automatically retrying failed requests.

 ## Features